 The band was reconstructed after the war, with some new players and young players recruited from local companies of the Boys’ Brigade added to the remnant that had survived from before the war.
 The trade depression made this more difficult as players had to leave the district to find work.
 The band went from strength to strength.
 It competed widely and regularly around the district and further afield, winning many competitions throughout the 1920s and 30s.

-Dugald composed some nice tunes, the one above, composed for his wife, being an example.
+Dugald composed some nice tunes, the one above, composed for his daughter, being an example.
 One of his compositions, Jessie’s Welcome Home, was used as a test piece for a pipe band contest held in Belfast in, we think, 1950.
 Jessie was his daughter.